LeiYang-Fish/copyseparator-v1.1.0-old-version/README.md

 # Note on version
 This is the latest version - copyseparator v.1.1.0

-# How to install copyseparator
+# How to install copyseparator?
 install.packages("copyseparator")

 # Example on how to run copyseparator